MukulGupta121190/CrewAi-Gemini-Stock-Analyser/README.md

 - **Streamlit** – Interactive web UI
 - **pdfkit + markdown** – PDF report generation
 - **smtplib** – Email dispatch functionality
-The Stock Analysis Report Generator allows users to generate comprehensive stock analysis reports based on company names or stock tickers.
-The application uses multi-agent AI with Gemini models using the [CrewAI framework](https://github.com/crewAIInc/crewAI) to collect stock data, news, research/web scraping and perform financial analysis.
-The Crew operates as hierarchical process with a manager agent coordinating the tasks of the other agaents.
-The agentic wokrflow has been evaluated using the AgentOps platform to trace the LLM output.

 ## 🤖🤖 Agents:**
 - Stock Data Collector